-Idiopathic insomnia is a form of chronic insomnia that contains no visible signs of its cause.
-It is theorized as being the result of an under-active sleep system, or overactive awakening system, but no verifiably true origin or cause of the disorder is known.
+Idiopathic insomnia is a form of chronic insomnia that is not identified by visible signs of its cause.
+It is theorized as being the result of an under-active sleep system, or overactive awakening system, but no verifiable true origin or cause of the disorder is known.

 It is known that idiopathic insomnia exists without the detectable presence of other sleep disorders, medical problems, medication or substance use or abuse, any underlying behavioral problems that could cause poor or unfulfilling sleep, and any psychiatric disorders.
 It is also not the result of poor sleep hygiene.
 Idiopathic insomnia often occurs nightly, and may include short sleeping times, numerous nighttime awakenings that cannot be explained, and difficulty falling asleep even when the body feels sufficiently tired to do so.
 This all happens without the presence of any stress that may cause a similar scenario in others, no psychological or neurological disorders, and no medication or substance use.

 How Idiopathic Insomnia Presents

 As the disorder starts, most people suffering idiopathic insomnia will have adjusted to it, and few show signs that the disorder is having a severe detrimental effect on their lives.
 They often do not develop any medical or social problems as a result of the disorder.

 In some cases, people with this disorder will try to correct the problem on their own without success, and may oftentimes make it worse or develop other sleeping disorders as a result.
 This includes consumption of medications or alcohol to help with sleep, or developing other poor sleep hygiene habits.